learningequality/HookCatcher/README.md

 ### Reference data directory

 You'll need a directory for storing data.
 You can either start from scratch with an empty directory, or use an existing database and image set.
-See <a href="#" onclick='window.open("https://github.com/MingDai/HookCatcherData");return false;'>this repo </a> for example.
+See [this repo](https://github.com/MingDai/HookCatcherData) for example.

 To point at the data, create a new _user_settings.py_ file in the project root.
 Add the local directory that your data is stored in:

 ```python
 DATABASE_DIR = "../HookCatcherData"